-In 2023, the Utilities Division held a combined count of 12 active Class G permits users alongside 2 permits designated for Significant Industrial Users (SIUs).
+In 2024, the Utilities Division held a combined count of 12 active Class G permits users alongside 2 permits designated for Significant Industrial Users (SIUs).
 Over the course of the year, Morro Bay city personnel conducted Fats, Oils, and Grease (FOG) inspections at 57 restaurants and 10 industrial users.

-Kitzman's Culligan Water's initial Special Industrial User (SIU) permit was issued and effective on February 21, 2023, and is subject to annual review and renewal.
+Kitzman's Culligan Water's initial Significant Industrial User (SIU) permit was issued and in effect for 2024.
 Culligan has implemented a Storage Tank system to equalize flow and collect and blend all process water streams generated from the facility (excluding sanitary wastewater).
 This system ensures that the discharge remains within effluent limitations with a maximum daily waste stream discharge of 2700 gallons to the City's Ocean Outfall line.
 Monitoring includes a continuous flow meter to measure discharge flow, a turbidity monitor to assess suspended particle levels in the waste stream, and a sampling station equipped with an automatic composite sampler to obtain representative compliance samples from the equalization system.

-Mission Linen Supply's initial Special Industrial User (SIU) permit was issued on May 25, 2022, and became effective on May 25, 2023, due to equipment delays.
-The permit is subject to annual review and renewal.
+Mission Linen Supply's Significant Industrial User (SIU) permit was issued and in effect for 2024.
 Mission Linen has implemented a Storage Tank system to equalize flow and collect and blend all process water streams generated from the facility (excluding sanitary wastewater).
 This system allows pretreatment through a Shaker Screen and a clarifier designed for removing Fat, Oils, and Grease (FOG) and aid in lowering the Biological Oxygen Demand of the waste stream discharged to the City's Sanitary Sewer.
 Monitoring includes a continuous flow meter to measure discharge flow, a pH meter for controlling the acidity or alkalinity of the waste stream prior to discharge, and a sampling station with an automatic composite sampler to obtain representative compliance samples from the pretreatment system.